wrijugh/ckad/index.md

 [https://youtu.be/8-CCKtvSmMM](https://youtu.be/8-CCKtvSmMM)

-## Kubernetes CKAD Tips 24 – ConfigMaps from literals, env files and txt files
+## Kubernetes CKAD Tips 24 – ConfigMaps Create from literals, env files and txt files

 A ConfigMap is an API object used to store non-confidential data in key-value pairs.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.
 A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.